Slicer/Slicer/Docs/developer_guide/extensions.md

 - Select build configuration (Debug, Release, ...) that matches the build configuration of the chosen Slicer build.
 - In the menu choose Build / Build Solution.

-### Test an extension
+## Test an extension

+### Run Slicer with your custom modules

+To test an extension, you need to specify location(s) where Slicer should look for additional modules.

-If the extension is not built, then all source code folders that contain module .py files must be added to the additional module paths.
+- If the extension is not built: add all source code folders that contain module .py files to "additional module paths" in modules section in application settings.
+- If the extension is built:
+  - Option A: start the application using the `SlicerWithMyExtension` executable in your build directory.
+This starts Slicer, specifying additional module paths via command-line arguments.

-If the extension is built, then (assuming your extension has been built into folder `MyExtension-debug`), modules in an extension can be tested by adding the module folders to the additional module paths in Slicer:
+  - Option B: specify additional module paths manually in application settings.
+Assuming your extension has been built into folder `MyExtension-debug`, add these module folders (if they exist) to the additional module paths in Slicer's application settings:
     - `C:\path\to\MyExtension-debug\lib\Slicer-4.13\qt-scripted-modules`
     - `C:\path\to\MyExtension-debug\lib\Slicer-4.13\qt-loadable-modules`
     - `C:\path\to\MyExtension-debug\lib\Slicer-4.13\cli-modules`

+### Run automatic tests

 Automatic tests of your extension can be launched by following the instructions below.